13 Essential Online Collaboration Tools for Boosting Productivity

 What it has:

-• Know exactly where to make revisions to your projects
+• Pins show exactly where to make revisions on projects with actionable feedback attached

-• Compatible with live websites, Figma canvases, PDFs, image files, PowerPoints, etc.
+• Compatible with live websites, Figma canvases, PDFs, image files, PowerPoints, and video files

 • Automatically captures screenshots, resolution, and browser info with each comment

-• Maintain distinct conversations within the same project to ensure clarity and privacy
+• Keeps private conversations within the same project to boost collaboration and maintain privacy

-• @mention and Assign features to enhance accountability and ensure timely responses
+• @mention and Assign features enhance accountability and ensure timely responses from collaborators

 What’s good about it:

-• Streamlines the feedback process by consolidating comments and edits in one place
+• Streamlines the feedback process by consolidating feedback from Slacks, emails, meeting notes, and more into one, easy-to-use platform

 • Able to handle feedback on almost any type of file